Palliative care Articles

 What does end of life care mean?

-In the final stages of a terminal illness, it can become evident that in spite of the best care, attention, and treatment, your loved one is approaching the end of their life.
-At this point many focus on changes to make their loved one […]
+In the final stages of a terminal illness, it can become evident that, despite the best care and treatment, a loved one is nearing the end of their life.
+At this point, many people choose to focus on making the person as comfortable as […]

 Read more